 Spread some brightly coloured seasonal orange marmalade on your toast for a deliciously fruity breakfast treat.
 A chunky, thick cut marmalade made with tangy and bitter Seville oranges.

-- Fill a large pan with 1 1/2ltr of water.
+- Fill a large pan with 1.5 ltr water.
 Juice the oranges and lemon into a sieve lined with muslin, squeezing as much juice into the pan as possible, then tie up the muslin and suspend in the water.
 Slice the orange peel very finely and mix into the water.
 Leave to sit, covered, overnight.

 - To test if the marmalade has reached its setting point without a thermometer, spoon a small amount onto a chilled plate and allow it to cool slightly.
-It is ready when it no longer runs and wrinkles when you push it with your finger.
-If the marmalade is not ready, put it back on the heat and boil again in increments of 5 minutes, checking each time if it has reached setting point.
-When it is ready, cool for 5 minutes, then pour carefully into sterilised jars*.
-It can be stored for up to 3 months.
+It is ready when it no longer runs and it wrinkles when you push it with your finger.
+If the marmalade is not ready, put it back on the heat and boil again in increments of 5 mins, checking each time if it has reached setting point.
+When it is ready, cool for 5 mins, then pour carefully into sterilised jars.

 See more Spanish recipes